polcats/TweetScraper/README.md

-# TwitterScraper
+# TweetScraper
- Twitter Scraper Program using Tweepy
+ A Twitter scraper program using Tweepy.

-# To Do:
-<p>Update requirements and create a usage guide</p>